In this article:

 Activity

-Everything that happens on matters is recorded in an activity log so that you can look over this if you ever need to.
+Everything that happens on matters is recorded in an activity log, so you can review it if needed.
+Check out this article for more information: Search your history logs in LawVu

-If necessary, you can choose to export the activity logs into an Excel file.
+You can export the activity logs into an Excel file if necessary.

 Conversations

-LawVu is about collaboration so we've tried to make it easy to capture all the conversations related to matters.
+LawVu is about collaboration, so we've made it easy to capture all conversations related to matters.

-Every matter contains a 'General' conversation which allows you to capture the discussion around the matter details and scope.
+Every matter contains a 'General' conversation, which allows you to capture the discussion of the matter's details and scope.

 You can create new conversations at any time.